MobileFirst-Platform-Developer-Center/DevCenter/tutorials/de/foundation/8.0/authentication-and-security/protecting-external-resources/windows-message-inspector/index.md

   }
   else
   {
-    AzResponse azResp = new AzResponse(introspectionResponse); // Casting the response to an object WebHeaderCollection webHeaderCollection = new WebHeaderCollection();
+    AzResponse azResp = new AzResponse(introspectionResponse); // Antwort an ein Objekt übergeben WebHeaderCollection webHeaderCollection = new WebHeaderCollection();

     if (!azResp.isActive)